zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

 <!-- more -->

-Recurse Center is *positive*.
+The Recurse Center is *positive*.
 When I had a bug that I didn't understand and asked one of the facilitators to help me out, they would frequently say "Oh, *interesting*!".
 The attitude was "Oh, is something not working?
 How delightful!
 A learning opportunity!".
 People of course got frustrated by gnarly bugs, but the overall atmosphere was relentlessly positive.

-At Recurse Center, people say *"yes, and!"*.
+At the Recurse Center, people say *"yes, and!"*.
 If you just learned to program and want to write a compiler, people will say "Great!
 Awesome!" and give you some suggestions of how to start.
 I don't remember anyone ever being told that they couldn't do something